 FOR GRIEVANCES/ DISCRIMINATION ONLY – COMPLETE 6 THROUGH 11

 Pursuant to 29 C.F.R 38.72, a discriminatory complaint must be filed within one hundred twenty (120) days of the alleged discriminatory act.
-If (1) the complainant is dissatisfied with WSD’s decision, may file a complainant with the Georgia Department of Economic Development, Workforce Division (GDEcD, WD).
-Upon receiving a notice of final action from GDEcD, WD, should the complainant still not satisfied, may file a complaint with the Director of the United States Department of Labor’s Civil Rights Center within thirty (30) days of receiving the Written Notice of Final Action.
+If (1) the complainant is dissatisfied with WSD’s decision, may file a complainant with the Technical College System of Georgia (TCSG), Office of Workforce Development (OWD).
+Upon receiving a notice of final action from TCSG, OWD, should the complainant still not satisfied, may file a complaint with the Director of the United States Department of Labor’s Civil Rights Center within thirty (30) days of receiving the Written Notice of Final Action.
 (38.79 and 38.80)

 Do you feel you have been discriminated against?
 Yes No (Circle one)